ronascentes/sp_who3/README.md

 ## Limitation

-Works only for SQL Server 2012 or above.
+Tested and validated for SQL Server 2012 or above.

 ## License